codymurphyjones/react-validation-strategy/readme.md

 Many of these changes will be breaking changes, I am hoping to keep breakage to a minimum but I would rather break the library in its early days in pursuit of the right structure than later on in its life.
+[Click here for more information on the long term goals of `react-validation-strategy`](https://github.com/codymurphyjones/react-validation-strategy/blob/main/aspirations.md)

 ### Table of Contents